-HI works in Benin to improve people with disabilities’ quality of life and to promote their full participation in the country's economic and social life.
+In Benin, HI is working to improve the quality of life of people with disabilities and promote their full participation in the country’s economic and social life.

 Actions in process

-HI works with the authorities and schools to ensure that children have access to education.
-The association works to improve educational policies and strategies and to ensure that teachers have the knowledge and skills required to provide quality teaching and support for all pupils.
+HI’s teams also work with the authorities and schools to ensure that children have access to education by improving educational policies and strategies at the national level and ensuring that teachers have the knowledge and skills required to provide quality teaching and support for all pupils.

-Finally, HI works with a demining training centre in Benin (the CPADD - the Centre for advanced training in post-conflict demining and decontamination operations).The training modules are developed conjointly to improve the security of weapons stockpiles and conventional weapons, and to limit the risk of accidental explosions which harm hundreds of people across the world every year.
+Lastly, HI works with a demining training centre in Benin (CPADD - Centre for advanced training in post-conflict demining and decontamination operations).The training modules are developed to improve the security of weapons stockpiles and conventional weapons and to limit the risk of accidental explosions that cause hundreds of casualties worldwide every year.

 Situation of the country

-Benin has benefited from a stable democracy since 1990, but the economic situation is still precarious: almost half of the population lives in extreme poverty.
+Benin has had a stable democracy since 1990, but the economic situation is still fragile, with almost half of the population living in extreme poverty.
 A large majority of the working population depends on the informal economy and farming.